avisi/techday_archives/starter/README.md

-install the native-image Creating a native image of a Micronaut application
+Creating a native image of a Micronaut application

+install the native-image utility using:

+gu install native-image

 Install Micronaut using:

-gu install native-image

 brew update